albohlabs/orientation-change-polyfill/README.md

 - set `window.orientation` (it should be a real polyfill)

 ## License
-orientation-change-polyfill is free and open source software released under the terms of the [GNU General Public License version 3](http://www.gnu.org/licenses/gpl.html)
+orientation-change-polyfill is free and open source software, released under the terms of the [GNU General Public License version 3](http://www.gnu.org/licenses/gpl.html)